 The nucleus holds the DNA, normally wrapped with other proteins into strings of chromatin.
 Chromosomes are only constituted when needed to facilitate reproduction.
 The nucleus is surrounded by its own double membrane.
-Between the two membrane bilayers is the nuclear lumen, which is continuous with that of the endoplasmic reticulum.
 The nucleolus within the nucleus serves to synthesize ribosomes, which in turn are sites for synthesis of proteins.
 The greater the number of proteins produced by a cell, the larger its nucleolus.